z5labs/battlebots/docs/content/gameplay/1v1-battles/actions.md

 ### Move

-Moves your bot in a specified direction within the battle space.
+Applies thrust force to your bot in a specified direction within the battle space.

 **Costs and Constraints**:
 - Energy Cost: 5 (TBD)